sahil-kazama/Linux-Gaming-Software/README.md

 RUN A WINDOWS GAMES

-wine application.exe
+'wine application.exe'

 RUN A STEAM STORE

-go to application menu search steam and click to open
+'go to application menu search steam and click to open'